cephidstar/learnworks_public/BigQuery.md

 BigQuery provides APIs for use in Go, Java, Node.js, PHP, Python, C#, and Ruby code.
 Accessing and managing BigQuery data through code boosts the flexibility and power of SQL queries by introducing parameters, variables, logic and functions, or any other programming constructs (e.g. loops) you require.

-Thankfully, Google Cloud makes it easy to connect to BigQuery externally and experiment with coded SQL, through **Google CloudShell**, the **bq command-line tool**, and the **CloudShell Editor**.
+Thankfully, Google Cloud makes it easy to connect to BigQuery externally and experiment with coded SQL, through **Google Cloud Shell**, the **bq command-line tool**, and the **CloudShell Editor**.
 Let's practice using these tools.

-### Lab: Access BigQuery Data Through Google CloudShell and The bq command-line Tool
+### Lab: Access BigQuery Data Through Google Cloud Shell

-Before you can use the bq command-line tool, you must use the Google Cloud console to create or select a project.

-In a separate browser tab, use the following URL to open the Cloudshell editor where you'll write your script: https://console.cloud.google.com/bigquery?cloudshell=true
+Accessing Google Cloud Shell in a separate browser tab, using the following URL https://console.cloud.google.com/bigquery?cloudshell=true .

 Wait a few moments as Cloud Shell provisions a Compute Engine virtual machine running a Debian-based Linux operating system for your temporary use.
-The Cloud Shell terminal should open in a separate panel at the bottom of the screen:
+The Cloud Shell terminal should open in a panel at the bottom of the screen:

 ![](/assets/images/Cloudshell_Terminal.png)

-But instead of creating, editing and running scripts solely on this bash shell command line, let's make this exercise even easier by using the Google Cloudshell fulscreen editor.
+But instead of creating, editing and running scripts solely on this bash shell command line, let's make this exercise even easier by using the Google Cloudshell Editor.

 Just above the terminal, to the right,  Click **Open Editor** and give it a moment to appear.
-If prompted, Open the Home Workspace, and again, if prompted Activate the shell.
+If prompted, open the Home Workspace, and again, if prompted Activate the shell.

 Then add the terminal back in by clicking terminal.